Markov Decision Processes with Multiple Long-run Average Objectives: Solution for Expectation Objectives

 Here the last equality follows from the fact that $\lim_{\ell\to\infty} \Pr\varrho{s_0}{A_{T_{\ell}}\in C}$ is equal to the probability of all runs in $G^{\varrho}$ that eventually stay in~$C$ (recall that almost every run stays eventually in a MEC of $G$) and the fact that the Ces\`{a}ro sum of a convergent sequence is equal to the limit of the sequence.

 To obtain $y_a$ and $y_s$, we need to simplify the behavior of $\varrho$ before reaching a MEC for which we use the results of~\cite{EKVY08}.
 As in the proof of Proposition~\ref{prop:sol-strat}, we first need to modify the MDP $G$ into another MDP $G'$ as follows: For each state $s$ we add a new absorbing state, $d_s$.
 The only available action for $d_s$ leads to a loop transition back to $d_s$ with probability $1$.
 We also add a new action, $a_s^d$, to every $s\in S$.
 The distribution associated with $a_s^d$ assigns probability $1$ to $d_s$.
-By~\cite[Theorem~3.2]{EKVY08}, the existence of $\varrho$ implies the existence of a memoryless pure strategy $\zeta$ for $G'$ such that
+Using the results of~\cite{EKVY08}, we prove the following lemma. \begin{lem} The existence of a strategy $\varrho$ satisfying $ \Ex\varrho{s_0}{\lrIf{\vec{r}}} \geq \vec{v} $ implies the existence of a (possibly randomized) memoryless strategy $\zeta$ for $G'$ such that